Green Power Partnership Communications Support

 Communicating the Benefits of Your Actions

 As an EPA Green Power Partner, your organization demonstrates environmental leadership and a commitment to sustainability.
-Promoting and communicating the benefits of your actions in press releases, annual reports, and marketing pieces can help differentiate your company in the marketplace.
-Take a look at some of the media attention Green Power Partners have received.
+Promoting and communicating the benefits of your actions in press releases, annual reports, and marketing materials can help differentiate your company in the marketplace.

 The following tips and guidance can help you effectively communicate to stakeholders and other interested parties the importance of your green power purchase and status as a Green Power Partner.